+64 21 267 6203

 Individual Therapy

-Cognitive Behavioural Therapy is based on the concept that your thoughts, feelings, physical sensations and actions are all interconnected, and that negative thoughts and feelings can trap you in negative and unhealthy behaviours and thought patterns.
+Cognitive Behavioral Therapy is based on the concept that your thoughts, feelings, physical sensations and actions are all interconnected, and that negative thoughts and feelings can trap you in negative and unhealthy behaviors and thought patterns.

 The aim is to help you deal with overwhelming issues in a more positive way by breaking them down into smaller parts.
 You're shown how to change these negative patterns to improve the way you feel.

-Unlike some other talking treatments, Cognitive Behavioural Therapy deals with your current problems, rather than focusing on issues from your past.
+Unlike some other talking treatments, Cognitive Behavioral Therapy deals with your current problems, rather than focusing on issues from your past.

-Dialectical Behaviour Therapy has evolved to become an evidence-based psychotherapy approach that is used to treat many conditions.
+Dialectical Behavior Therapy has evolved to become an evidence-based psychotherapy approach that is used to treat many conditions.

-Dialectical Behaviour Therapy is a modified type of Cognitive Behavioural Therapy.
+Dialectical Behavior Therapy is a modified type of Cognitive Behavioral Therapy.
 Its main goals are to teach people how to live in the moment, develop healthy ways to cope with stress, regulate their emotions, and improve their relationships with others.

 Mindfulness is described as the practice of being present, in the moment, on purpose, without judgment, doing one thing at a time, and doing what works for you.